 The key distinguishing clinical signs at diagnosis are [4]:

-- 1. Autonomic failure which includes orthostatic hypotension and bladder dysfunction (with erectile dysfunction in men) - 2.
-Poor response to levodopa (may receive transient benefit) - 3.
+- Autonomic failure which includes postural hypotension, bladder and bowel dysfunction, sexual dysfuncion and possible speech and swallow impairment.
+Poor response to levodopa (may receive transient benefit) - 2.
 Akinetic rigid parkinsonism (present in 58% of cases) or cerebellar ataxia (29%)